sandeepkasaragod/RAGE-workshop/day4/bioinformatics_pipeline/running_bioinfo_pipeline-1.md

 # 1 Bioinformatic pipeline

-During this practical session will be running the Artic-nf workflow which requires nextflow and artic packages to be installed on the conda environment.
+During this practical session will be running the Artic-nf workflow which requires Nextflow and Artic packages to be installed on the conda environment.
 This workflow processes the raw data (fast5/pod5) to produce the consensus sequences.